Automating License Checks with Python and OGR

-The script below leverages GDAL’s unified architecture to handle both raster and vector formats.
-It attempts to open the dataset, scans common metadata keys for license information, normalizes the string, and validates it against an SPDX-compatible allowlist.
+The script below uses GDAL’s unified architecture to handle both raster and vector formats.
+It opens the dataset, scans common metadata keys for license information across all known domains, normalizes the string to SPDX conventions, and validates against an organizational allowlist.

 import os